Florida Traffic Law and Substance Abuse Education

 Please Note: It takes approximately 48 hours for your course completion to be annotated on your record once we report it.

-You can also print a receipt of completion for your records.
+We email you your receipt of completion, and you can also print a receipt of completion from your account for your records.
 There is no charge for the receipt.

 You can check the status of Safe2Drive's submission to FLHSMV by logging into Safe2Drive and clicking on "Track My Certificate."